AHA-Projects/.github/profile/README.md

 - Researchers in STEM education and AI literacy
 - Anyone interested in democratizing access to AI and hardware education

 No prior programming or electronics experience is required.
-The curriculum is designed to be **accessible, engaging, and relevant** to learners from diverse backgrounds.

 ---